grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Owen pulled the throttle controls backwards, and they felt a small acceleration towards the rear.

 "Control room!"
 Bastian shouted up from the sonar station.
-"There's fucking boats everywhere in the fucking water!
-Seems like no one wants to be hanging around this fucking shithole anymore.
-You're going to have to move slowly to get out of here without fucking hitting one of them."
+"There's fucking boats everywhere in the water!
+Seems like no one wants to be hanging around this shithole anymore.
+You're going to have to move slowly to get out of here without hitting one of them."

 "The last thing any of them want is to move slowly and cautiously right now, of course," Percy said to Hemi as he hung on to the leather strap over the captain's station.